Next Generation Offshore Patrol Vessel (Indian Coast Guard): Construction

 The deal has a completion timeline of 66 months.
 The primary aim is to augment coast guard capability by introducing state of the facility and longer endurance to better tackle challenges arising at sea.

 Construction began with the plate cutting ceremony for the first ship (Y16401) on 31 May 2024 with dignitaries from Indian Coast Guard gracing the occasion.
 Keel for the first OPV was laid down on 22 July 2025.

 The work on the second ship (Y16402) began on 21 December 2024 coinciding with the construction of first FPV of Indian Coast Guard.
+Keel for the second and the third vessel was laid on 17 March 2026 at Yeoman Shipyard, Ratnagiri.

 Commencement of the production of the third vessel (Y16403) was done along with the second vessel of FPV project on 24 March 2025.

-The construction of the fourth OPV began on 20 August 2025.
+The construction of the fourth vessel began on 20 August 2025, while the keel was laid on 25 June 2026.

-The delivery of the project has been scheduled from 2027 onward, with the delivery of first and second ship is slated on May 2027 and December 2027 respectively.
+The delivery of the project has been scheduled from 2027 onward, with the delivery of first and second ship is slated in May 2027 and December 2027 respectively.